ortus-docs/testbox-docs/gitlab.md

 ### Box.json

 In order for the `box testbox run` to execute correctly, our `box.json` (See https://commandbox.ortusbooks.com/content/packages/boxjson/boxjson.html) in our project must be able to connect to our server and know which tests to execute.
-Below are all the possiblities for the `testbox` integration object in CommandBox.
+Below are all the possiblities for the `testbox` integration object in CommandBox's `box.json`.
 (See https://commandbox.ortusbooks.com/content/testbox-integration.html)

 ```js